 - Some Windows driver cause conflict or

-- Some Windows Update gone wrong.
-If the latter is the reason, you have to remove and block the update that caused Blue Screen of Update.
+- Some Windows Updates gone wrong.
+If the latter is the reason, you have to remove and block the update that caused the Blue Screen of Update.

 If you can access the desktop, go to Settings and then Windows Updates.
 Click on Advanced and then on View Installed Updates.
 See the date of the updates and remove the ones installed on the date after which, the BSOD is appearing.
 If removing the updates fixes the problem, block the update from reinstalling itself.

 If the problem is a driver update, you need to see if any drivers were installed lately.
 The process is the same as above.
 You will see driver updates in Installed Updates.
 But after removing the update, I suggest you block automatic driver updates from Microsoft.
 Using a third-party tool that allows you to select the driver version is better.
 That way you will be playing it safer.

 BSOD reboot loop prevents access to Desktop